Calculate page height and width Skip to content

 4th TOUCHPOINT: Mike finally converts after engaging with 3 personalised emails

-As you can see from the example above, Mike wouldn’t have converted after reading a blog post the first time, which means that there is little use of measuring your content marketing ROI at the awareness stage.
+As you can see from the example above, Mike wouldn’t have converted after reading a blog post the first time, which means that there is little use in measuring your content marketing ROI at the awareness stage.

 You also need to create a content marketing plan for the middle funnel, where customers consider and evaluate your service or product and compare it to your competitors.